-Some of the many reasons that companies build compliance-driven security initiatives, is that they are trying to reduce cost and time spent.
+Some of the many reasons that companies build compliance-driven security initiatives is that they are trying to reduce cost and time spent.
 However, there is a win-win to data security that goes beyond just saving time and money achieving compliance, but that starts with accurately identifying and classifying the sensitive data that needs to be protected.
-This can achieve both, compliance and security initiatives, quickly and inexpensively.
+This can accomplish both, compliance and security initiatives, quickly and inexpensively.

 Our conversations with potential customers suggest that the reasons why folks primarily worry about compliance are many:

-- If my security program is compliant with regulations X, Y or Z, I can’t get fined because I am putting forth reasonable effort
+- If my security program is compliant with regulations X, Y or Z, I can’t get fined because I am putting forth a reasonable effort

-- Our industry / company isn’t really targeted, and / or we haven’t been breached
+- Our industry/company isn’t really targeted, and/or we haven’t been breached

 - Our budget is too small to thoroughly protect ourselves, and so by necessity we need to just focus on being compliant